The data submission portal enables laboratories to submit data to the Brain Image Library. The key processes to submit data are:

 Visit submit.brainimagelibrary.org and enter your PSC username and password.

-Only users with PI/Data manager access with have the functions described in this step.
-If you need access to these functions,
+Only users with PI/Data manager access will have the functions described in this step.
+If you need access to these functions, ask the PI to send an email to bil-support@psc.edu with your BIL userid and name to request access.

 The PI dashboard allows PIs and Data Managers to define and manage projects.
-This dashboard will allow the PI to add authorized users to the project and see the status of in-progress, unsuccessful, and successful submissions, regardless of the users that uploaded and submitted the data.
+This dashboard will allow the PI to add authorized users to the project and see the status of in-progress, unsuccessful, and successful submissions, regardless of the users who uploaded and submitted the data.

-To enter (or edit) project information, Select the Manage Projects
+To enter (or edit) project information, select the Manage Projects

 option.
-From this menu you can create a new project and view both the personnel and submissions associated with each project.
+From this menu, you can create a new project and view both the personnel and submissions associated with each project.

-To define a project select the Create a New Project
+Create a New Project

 field.